Terms and conditions of membership

 ** If you decide not to pay by direct debit you will still get FREE subscriptions for the calendar year in which you qualify followed by a 50% subscriptions offer for you first two full calendar years of teaching.

 If you have not joined us by your first day of paid employment then ATL cannot offer legal representation on issues that arise whilst working without union cover.
 And if you start working as a teacher or lecturer on a supply basis, you will need to be signed-up for the NQ offer otherwise you will not be covered.

 If you begin employment as an unqualified teacher or lecturer, you must apply for standard (teacher/lecturer) membership in order to be covered – with the offer to new joiners being at 50% of the full membership rate.
 If you later qualify, you would then be entitled to transfer your membership to the NQ offer (provided you have not previously received any other discounted membership offer from ATL).

 Members who have worked for a number of years as a teacher or lecturer and who are already ATL members are not entitled to apply for NQ membership retrospectively.

 Membership of ATL is free to those training in the UK to be teachers, lecturers or education support staff.
 Those participating in the Teach First or Schools Direct programmes are also eligible.

 Trainee membership offers legal support with problems that might arise from your course or teaching practice.
 The ATL will not, however, be able to assist with matters arising from their relationship with their course provider, for example in a dispute about their assessment.

-Student membership does not cover members for paid employment, except as part of the graduate or registered training programme.
-Student membership is only valid for the duration of their course.
-To guarantee continuity of membership, student members should upgrade in advance of completing their course to newly qualified, standard teaching or standard support staff membership as appropriate.
+Trainee membership does not cover members for paid employment, except as part of the graduate or registered training programme.
+Trainee membership is only valid for the duration of their course.
+To guarantee continuity of membership, trainee members should upgrade in advance of completing their course to newly qualified, standard teaching or standard support staff membership as appropriate.